padas-lab-de/krony-PT/README.md

 	* Initial code not working, **TRY**:
 	* 1.  add batch norm, see if it helps.
 	* 2. instead of random in/out, try actual x,y from data.
-	* Test improved KP computations.
+	* Test/Compare improved KP computations.

 * Investigate the `torch.\_dynamo` error:
+	* run the 5M mini-mini gpt
 	* why does it happen only a few times.
 	* run the experiments without compiling the model, and see if there are any change to the outcome